Dangers of Startup Mentors Mentors Can Be Hugely Beneficial, but the Relationship Has Risks, too

-- The mentor’s own motivation may get in the way;
+- Sometimes, the mentor’s own motivation may get in the way.

-- You may delegate your own decision making to the mentor;
+- Avoid delegating your own decision-making to the mentor.

-- Your may have selected a mentor that is a bad fit with your needs;
+- Your may have selected a mentor who is a bad fit with your needs.

-- The mentor shows little interest in your sense of purpose and personal goals;
+- Does the mentor show little interest in your sense of purpose and personal goals?

-- If the mentor asks for a financial contract (refuse it);
+- Beware if the mentor asks for a financial contract (refuse it).

-- If expectations of what the mentor can do are unclear;
+- Don’t hesitate to say so if expectations of what the mentor can do are unclear.

 - If you fail to reflect back what ideas the mentor tries to share.

 An alternative to using startup mentor could be to join a business incubator or accelerator—find one in this Directory.
 You might also like to read my Startup Mentor Checklist .
 Naturally I recommend using a mentor, but I want you to know the risks before you get started.
 Here’s where you can sign up with me as a mentor.